lindseygreenhill/Gov1347/demographics.md

 Now that I've built a pooled model that incorporates demographics, it is worth checking how a pooled model performs vs. a model built off of individual state data.
 I compared the predictive abilities of these two different types of models using leave one out classification accuracy analysis.
 I ran this analysis for every state-year observation in the data.
 The graphic below shows the proportion of elections each model correctly predicted in each state.

+**Note:** The Republican popular vote predictions comes from either a pooled or individual state model that **does not include** demographic data, as no data is available.
+The Democrat popular vote predictions from from either a pooled individual model that **includes both** democraphic data and polling data.

 ![fig](Gov1347-master/figures/demog_mods_classifications.png)

+##### Discussion